Blog > Articles

-Saxenda vs. Ozempic for Weight Loss – What’s the Difference?
+Saxenda vs. Ozempic for weight loss— what’s the difference?

-Published on: May 1, 2023
+May 2, 2023

-Updated on: April 15, 2024
+July 15, 2024

-Learn more about how FORM pairs patients with a doctor and dietitian to achieve their weight loss goals.
+Form Health pairs patients with a doctor and dietitian to achieve their weight loss goals.

 Obesity is a complex, chronic disease that affects more than 2 in 5 adults in the United States.
 Reaching a healthier weight can reduce the long-term risk of obesity-related complications including type 2 diabetes, high blood pressure, and cardiovascular disease.
 FDA-approved medications Ozempic® or Saxenda® may be prescribed to help a person achieve a healthier weight in conjunction with lifestyle changes.
 In this article, we will discuss the similarities and differences between Saxenda vs. Ozempic, both in the GLP-1 receptor agonist class of medications, why one may be chosen over another, and how much weight loss is typical in patients who take these medications.

-Ozempic Explained
+Ozempic explained

 Ozempic is a once-weekly injectable medication that is FDA-approved for the treatment of type 2 diabetes.
 Ozempic is also commonly used off-label for the treatment of obesity (note: off-label prescribing is legal and common.
 In fact, 1 in 5 prescriptions written in the U.S. are off-label).
 Ozempic is a type of medication called a GLP-1 agonist.
 It has the same active ingredient, semaglutide, as Wegovy®, which is an FDA-approved weight loss medication.

 GLP-1 agonist medications mimic gut hormones that our body naturally produces after meals.
 These hormones help with weight regulation by decreasing appetite and cravings in the brain and slowing stomach emptying to produce earlier and longer-lasting feelings of fullness.
 GLP-1 agonist medications also enhance appropriate insulin release and sensitivity.
-This results in improved blood sugar levels which is important for long-term metabolic health.
+This results in improved blood sugar levels, which is important for long-term metabolic health.

-Saxenda Explained
+Saxenda explained

-As with Ozempic, Saxenda also mimics the naturally-produced GLP-1 gut hormones to decrease appetite and cravings, increase feelings of fullness and enhance insulin release and sensitivity in the body for improved metabolic health.
+As with Ozempic, Saxenda also mimics the naturally-produced GLP-1 gut hormones to decrease appetite and cravings, increase feelings of fullness, and enhance insulin release and sensitivity in the body for improved metabolic health.

 Ozempic and Saxenda can both be prescribed for weight loss for people living with obesity, even though Ozempic is primarily prescribed for treatment of type 2 diabetes.
-You can learn more about choosing between different medication options here.
-There are notable scenarios in which a healthcare provider may choose to prescribe one of these medications over the other.
-Some example scenarios include:
+When choosing between different medication options, there are notable scenarios in which a healthcare provider may choose to prescribe Ozempic vs Saxenda or vice versa.

 • A patient with type 2 diabetes and high cardiovascular risk may be a better candidate for Ozempic, as Ozempic has been FDA-approved to reduce the risk of major adverse cardiovascular events (including heart attack, stroke and death) in people with type 2 diabetes and cardiovascular disease.